George Racey Jordan: Congressional testimony

 I distinctly remember five or six State Department folders, bound with stout rubber bands.
 Clipped to each was a tab.
 The first read: "From Sayre."
 I took down the words because it ran through my head that someone of that name had recently been High Commissioner to the Philippines.
 Then I copied the legend: "From Hiss."
 I had never heard of Alger Hiss, and made the entry because the folder bearing his name happened to be second in the pile.
 It contained hundreds of Photostats of what seemed to be military reports.
 There was a third name which I did not copy but which stuck in my mind because it was the same as that of my dentist.
 The tab read: "From Geiger."
 I did not list and cannot remember the names on other State Department folders.

 Alger Hiss had been Assistant Secretary of State during the war, and Francis Bowes Sayre, Sr. worked with him.
 Theodore Geiger was a Marshall Plan official later accused of Soviet espionage by Senator Joseph McCarthy.
-However, none of the transactions Jordan described showed any wrongdoing.
+However, none of the transactions Jordan described showed any unlawful wrongdoing.

-Coming at the beginning of the McCarthy campaign against hidden communists, the testimony caused a public fury.
+Coming at the beginning of the McCarthy campaign against alleged communists in the federal government, the testimony caused a public fury.
 Jordan (and General Groves) were called back to testify before HUAC on 3 March 1950, then providing further details and causing several agency investigations.
-The United States Department of State, while noting that the documented cargoes were authorized under Lend-Lease, maintained that Jordan did not prove Harry Hopkins (then deceased) broke the law, and noted that he always signed HLH.
+The United States Department of State, while noting that the documented cargoes were authorized under Lend-Lease, maintained that Jordan did not prove Harry Hopkins (then deceased) broke the law, and noted that he always signed memos "HLH" not "HH."

 The Committee's investigator, Donald T. Appell, said that much of the original Jordan story had been "substantiated generally."
 General Groves did not refute or confirm Jordan's testimony, but noted that he had done what he could to maintain atomic secrecy at a time when the USSR was receiving almost everything it demanded.
 Since he did not know that the Soviet atomic program shadowed the U.S. program, he had approved some shipments of nuclear material to avoid raising suspicion of the latter.
 The FBI, without taking a stand on the culpability of officials, noted that Major Jordan's account was consistent with official records and that his account matched that of other Lend-Lease officers.
-Historian David L. Roll refutes Jordan's claims of meeting with Hopkins in Washington regarding uranium shipments at a time when Hopkins was in intensive care at the Mayo Clinic in Minnesota.
-Roll notes that in 1963 the FBI concluded that Jordan's allegations could not be substantiated.
-Roll says Jordan "either lied for publicity and profit or was delusional."
-The allegations caused great controversy in the inflamed political climate of the time.
-While Democrats (who at that time controlled HUAC) dismissed Jordan's testimony, Republicans championed it.